metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_monitor_v1_manifest.md

 Optional:

 - `alert_manager` (Attributes) AlertManager is the configuration for the AlertManager. (see [below for nested schema](#nestedatt--spec--alert_manager))
 - `external_prometheus` (Attributes) ExternalPrometheus optionally configures integration with an external Prometheus for scraping Calico metrics.
-Whenspecified, the operator will render resources in the defined namespace.
-This option can be useful for configuringscraping from git-ops tools without the need of post-installation steps. (see [below for nested schema](#nestedatt--spec--external_prometheus))
+When specified, the operator will render resources in the defined namespace.
+This option can be useful for configuring scraping from git-ops tools without the need of post-installation steps. (see [below for nested schema](#nestedatt--spec--external_prometheus))
 - `prometheus` (Attributes) Prometheus is the configuration for the Prometheus. (see [below for nested schema](#nestedatt--spec--prometheus))

 <a id="nestedatt--spec--alert_manager"></a>